skorobaeus/skorobaeus/README.md

 ## I'm interested in

 I value my skill set where design and programming skills are mixed together, and I believe it can help in bringing high-quality user interfaces.
 I’m looking to collaborate in creating and evolving design systems, UI libraries and other tools.

+I will be open for new opportunities in the beggining of the 2023.

 ## How to reach me